fanpu/website/_posts/2023-06-07-advanced-operating-systems-course-review.markdown

 how decades ago many of these ideas that were once unappreciated or heavily criticized now form the bedrock of many of the systems that we use today.

-I found it especially meaningful since this was my last systems class before I graduate, and the discussions during class helped to unify everything that I had learnt into a nice package informed by common underlying principles: from distributed systems, to networking, databases, filesystems, operating systems, and even machine learning systems.

 As a seminar-based class, one of the most surprising things for me was how fun and valuable the class discussions were.
 It was especially enlightening to